Overview

 Program length

-The program requires a total of 60.0 credits which can be completed over 15 months.
+The program requires a total of 60.0 credits.
 You will complete 45.0 credits of core courses along with scheduled electives across three terms.
 Additionally, you will be responsible for taking 9.0 credits from courses outside the core discipline and 6.0 credits from written and oral communication courses.
 These additional credits can be taken during the three terms or after, depending on course availability.

 The maximum time to complete this program is five years.